VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P6S.md

 <img class='soloImg' src='{{ page.imagePath | append: 'patho.jpg' }}'>

 Next, **Aetherial Exchange** is casted followed by **Exchange of Agonies** with 2 swap tethers.
 After the swap, the 4 **Darkbursts** will either be on every DPS or every Tanks and Healers while the four others get the 3 **Dark Perimeter** and the **Unholy Darkness**.
 The players with **Darkburst** has to move to their assigned intercardinal far away from the boss while the rest has to stack middle.
-While everyone is positionning themselves, *Hegemone* will cast **Choros Ixou** so remember to dodge both cleaves at the same time.
+While everyone is positioning themselves, *Hegemone* will cast **Choros Ixou** so remember to dodge both cleaves at the same time.
 {% assign slideCounter = 0 %}
 {% include slideshow.html imgLink="agonies1-1.jpg;agonies1-2.jpg" imgDesc="<strong>Darkburst</strong> outside at intercardinal, the others in.
 Dodge <strong>Chorus Ixou</strong>;Dodge the second part of <strong>Chorus Ixou</strong>" slideNumber=slideCounter %}

 Then, *Hegemone* will cast **Synergy**, either swap Tanks or have the main Tank use his invulnerability so counter the <span class='debuff'> Magic Vulnerability Up</span> debuff.
 It is followed by another **Hemitheos's Dark IV**.

 Quickly after, **Transmission** is casted placing debuffs on players before casting **Choros Ixou**.
 When they resolve, the players with <span class='speDebuff'>Chelomorph</span> must look towards the boss and the players with <span class='speDebuff'>Glossomorph</span> must look away from the boss.
-Furthemore they should be in the safe spot of **Choros Ixou** ready to dodge its second part:
+Furthermore they should be in the safe spot of **Choros Ixou** ready to dodge its second part:
 {% assign slideCounter = slideCounter | plus: 1 %}
 {% include slideshow.html imgLink="transm1.jpg;transm2.jpg" imgDesc="Move next to <strong>Chorus Ixou</strong>, snakes looking out and wings looking in;Dodge the second part of <strong>Chorus Ixou</strong>" slideNumber=slideCounter %}